laravel/docs/authorization.md

 	    }
 	}

-You may continue to define additional methods on the policy as needed for the various abilities it authorizes.
-For example, you might define `view` or `delete` methods to authorize various `Post` actions.
+You may continue to define additional methods on the policy as needed for the various actions it authorizes.
+For example, you might define `view` or `delete` methods to authorize various `Post` actions, but remember you are free to give your policy methods any name you like.

+> {tip} If you used the `--model` option when generating your policy via the Artisan console, it will already contain methods for the `view`, `create`, `update`, and `delete` actions.

+<a name="methods-without-models"></a>
+### Methods Without Models

+Some policy methods will only receive the currently authenticated user and not an instance of the model they authorize.
+This situation is most common when authorizing `view` or `create` actions.
+For example, if you are creating a blog, you may wish to check if a user is authorized to view or create any posts at all.

-When defining policy methods that will not receive any model instance, such as a `create` method, you should suffix the methods with `Any` like so:
+When defining policy methods that will not receive a model instance, such as a `create` method, you should suffix the methods with `Any`:

     /**
      * Determine if the given user can create posts.